Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Introduction

-In the methodological literature on factorial designs and conjoint analysis, researchers have almost exclusively focused upon the estimation of marginal effects, which represent the average effect of one factor level relative to another level of the same factor averaging over the randomization distribution of the remaining factors \citep{hainmueller2014causal, DasPilRub15}.
-Although some have explored the estimation of interaction effects among the factorial treatments \citep[e.g.,][]{DasPilRub15,egam:imai:19,de2022improving}, there exists little methodological research that investigates how to estimate heterogeneous treatment effects of high-dimensional treatments.
-As a result, in conjoint analysis, a dominant approach to the estimation of heterogeneous treatment effects is based on subgroup analysis, in which researchers estimate the marginal effects of interest using a particular subset of respondents \citep[e.g.,][]{hainmueller2015hidden,newman2019economic}.
-Unfortunately, this approach often results in low statistical power and may suffer from multiple testing problems.
-In addition, subgroup analysis that focuses on marginal effects fails to capture complex patterns of treatment effects based on interactions that may be of scientific interest.
+In the methodological literature on factorial designs and conjoint analysis, researchers have focused on average marginal effects, which represent the average effect of one factor level relative to another level of the same factor averaging over the randomization distribution of the remaining factors \citep{hainmueller2014causal, DasPilRub15}.
+Many empirical researchers use subgroup analysis to explore how these marginal effects depend on a small number of moderating covariates \citep[e.g.,][]{hainmueller2015hidden,newman2019economic}.

-To overcome this challenge, we propose a Bayesian mixture of (regularized) logistic experts model by building a model that draws together two distinct strands of methodological research.
-First, a number of scholars have developed a finite mixture of regularized regressions \citep[e.g.,][]{khal:chen:07,stadler2010lasso}, with some allowing covariates to predict cluster membership under a mixture of experts framework \citep{khalili2010mixture}.
-The marketing literature using conjoint analysis has long applied similar mixture models to analyzing heterogeneity \citep[e.g.,][]{gupta1994using,andrews2002empirical}, although their treatments are typically low dimensional and do not require regularization.
-Using a mixture of experts gives a small number of treatment effect patterns that can be easily interpreted while also incorporating a rich set of moderators to characterize how they relate to different patterns of treatment effects.

-Second, to analyze the data from a high-dimensional factorial experiment, we draw on a growing literature that shows how to regularize factor variables by grouping and fusing levels together rather than shrinking levels to zero \citep[e.g.,][]{bondell2009anova,post2013factor,stokell2021modelling}.
-This facilitates the interpretation of empirical findings by identifying a set of factor levels that characterize treatment effect heterogeneity.
-Our proposed model accommodates interactions, respecting a hierarchical structure where the main effects may be fused only if the interactions themselves are also fused \citep{yan2017hierarchical}.
-For regularization, we use an $\ell_2$ norm for the group overlapping lasso penalty for computational tractability although existing work has relied on a $\ell_\infty$ norm penalty to induce sparsity \citep{post2013factor,egam:imai:19}.

-To fit this model, we use a Bayesian approach and apply an Expectation-Maximization (EM) algorithm through data augmentation to find a posterior mode \citep{demp:lair:rubi:77,meng:vand:97}.
-We exploit the representation of $\ell_1$ and $\ell_2$ penalties as a mixture of Gaussians and derive a tractable EM algorithm (see, e.g., \citealt{figueiredo2003adaptive,polson2011svm,ratkovic2017sparse,goplerud2021sparsity}, for some uses of EM algorithm for sparse models).
-This formulation allows for the application of commonly available methods to accelerate EM algorithms while maintaining monotonic convergence such as SQUAREM \citep{varadhan2008simple}.